NCKU-2025-ORA-TeamC/Deep-Reinforcement-Learning-for-PM-of-Repairable-Machines-in-a-Flow-Line-System-Simulation-Study-/README.md

 **Method Justification Assumptions & Conditions**

 - Time is discretized into equal timesteps.
 - Machine degradation follows a stochastic process with age-dependent failure probability.
 - Corrective maintenance is automatically triggered upon failure.
 - No limit is imposed on the number of machines under maintenance simultaneously.

 **Why Reinforcement Learning?**

 - The system is stochastic, non-linear, and high-dimensional.
 - Buffer-machine interactions differ substantially between Scenario A and B.
 - RL enables learning adaptive policies that respond to system-level states.

 **Pros**

 - Allows direct comparison of policy behavior under different structural complexities.
 - Scales from simple to complex systems without reformulating the optimization problem.

 **Cons / Limitations**

 - Training time increases significantly in Scenario B.

-- Learned policies may be scenario-specific.
+- Learned policies are scenario-specific: retraining is needed for different scenarios.

 ## 3.3 MDP Formulation and DDQN
 The preventive maintenance decision problem is formulated as a Markov Decision Process (MDP).

 **State space**
-At time step *t*, the system state is defined as:
+At time step *t*, the system state is defined as the composition of three vectors:

 $$s_t = [A_t, B_t, M_t]$$

-where `A_t` denotes machine ages, `B_t` denotes buffer inventory levels, and `M_t` denotes remaining maintenance timers.
+where `A_t` denotes machine ages, `B_t` denotes buffer inventory levels, and `M_t` denotes remaining maintenance time for each machine.

 **Action space**
 The action is a vector of binary decisions: